 The A1c measures the average blood glucose level, so if your blood glucose is frequently high, the A1c number will be high.
-With type 2 diabetes two problems occur: 1) not enough insulin and 2) insulin resistance.

 The A1c blood test is a measure of the average blood glucose level over a period of about 2-3 months.